Varun Vidyarthi is the coordinator of Citizen Network India.

 The practical details of the process (see Development from Within co authored by Varun with Prof Patricia Wilson of the University of Texas, USA) can be learnt from workshops at Manavodaya, Lucknow that has already received participants from Asia, Africa, Europe and USA.
 Varun has also started conducting workshops outside India and recently held one in Ethiopia and Scotland.

 Varun and Amla were conferred the Human Values award at the national level in India in recognition of their contribution to values based management and social change.
 They continue to provide education and support to facilitators of social change in India.
-Varun is currently working with Carl Poll and others to develop Manavodaya International.
+Varun is currently working with other members of Citizen Network to develop Manavodaya International.

 - Development from Within